Resilience-by-design in Adaptive Multi-Agent Traffic Control Systems: Conclusion and Future Work

 \renewenvironment{IEEEbiography}[1] {\IEEEbiographynophoto{}} {\endIEEEbiographynophoto} \begin{IEEEbiography}

 \textbf{Ranwa Al Mallah} received her Ph.D. degree in Computer Science from Polytechnique Montreal.
-She is currently a postodoctoral fellow at Ryerson University.
-She worked in the security of cyber-physical systems with the SecSI Research Laboratory, University of Montreal.
+She is currently an assistant professor in cybersecurity at the Royal Military College of Canada.
+Previously, she was a postodoctoral fellow at Ryerson University.
+She was also a member of the SecSI Research Laboratory at Polytechnique Montreal.
 Her current research goal is to develop multidisciplinary, secure and highly intelligent solutions for the planning, design and operation of cyber physical systems in the context of smart cities. \end{IEEEbiography} \begin{IEEEbiography}

-\textbf{Talal Halabi} is an assistant professor in the Department of Applied Computer Science at the University of Winnipeg.
-Previous to that, he served as a postdoctoral fellow at Queen's University at Kingston.
-He received his Ph.D. in Computer Engineering in 2018 from Polytechnique Montréal at Université de Montréal.
-He has a M.Res. degree in Telecommunication and a M.Sc. in Electrical and Electronic Engineering from the Lebanese University.
-His research interests are in the areas of computer and network security, security of Cyber-Physical Systems and cloud security. \end{IEEEbiography}
+\textbf{Talal Halabi} is an assistant professor in Applied Computer Science at the University of Winnipeg.
+Previous to that, he served as a postdoctoral fellow at Queen's University in Kingston, Canada.
+He received his Ph.D. in Computer Engineering in 2018 from Polytechnique Montréal at the University of Montreal.
+He has a M.Res. in Telecommunications from Saint Joseph University of Beirut, and a M.Eng. in Electrical and Electronics Engineering from the Lebanese University.
+His research interests are in the areas of security and resilience of Cyber-Physical Systems and the Internet of Things (IoT). \end{IEEEbiography}

 \begin{IEEEbiography}

 \textbf{Bilal Farooq} received B.Eng. degree (2001) from the University of Engineering and Technology, Pakistan, M.Sc. degree (2004) in Computer Science from Lahore University of Management Sciences, Pakistan, and Ph.D. degree (2011) from the University of Toronto, Canada.
 He is the Canada Research Chair in Disruptive Transportation Technologies and Services and an Associate Professor at Ryerson University, Canada.
 He received Early Researcher Award in Québec (2014) and Ontario (2018), Canada.
 His current work focuses on the network and behavioral implications of emerging transportation technologies and services. \end{IEEEbiography}